Inference for reaction networks using the Linear Noise Approximation: Acknowledgements

-{\bf Acknowledgements:} we are grateful to Dr. A. Golightly for supplying C code for inference on the completely and exactly observed autoregulatory example using the methodology in \cite{GolightlyWilkinson:2005}.
+The authors are grateful to Dr. A. Golightly for supplying C code for inference on the completely and exactly observed autoregulatory example using the methodology in \cite{GolightlyWilkinson:2005}, and to Dr. V. Dukic for supplying the R code for prediction from the Google Flu Trends data using the methodology in \cite{JASA:2012}.
 Paul Fearnhead was supported by EPSRC grant EP/G028745.